js-ferguson/myBlog/README.md

 - Click comment to reveal the comment textbox.
 - Type a comment and click "post comment" - Get redirected to the login page with a flash message saying "please log in to access this page".
 - Click "Need an account?
 Register" link - Takes you to the registration page.
-- Sign up for new account with a non-unique email and username - error messages are diplayed under those fields informing the user that those are already taken.
+- Sign up for a new account with a non-unique email and username - error messages are displayed under those fields informing the user that those are already taken.
 - Sign up for an account with unique credentials and get redirected to the login page with a flashed message "Your account has been created.
 Log in to continue"
-- Log in as newly created user - redirected to landing page - user name is displaed in the nav next to logout.
+- Log in as newly created user - redirected to landing page - the user name is displayed in the nav next to logout.
 This link takes you to the account management page where you can update details.
 - Go to account page and add a first name, last name, new email and username.
 Redirected to login screen to log in with new credentials.
 - Log in with new creds and new username is now displayed in the nav.
 - Go back to post and click comment, write a new comment and click "post comment".
 The collapsible is closed and the new comment is displayed with a delete button.